A person or business is considered a producer under the Tires Regulation if they:

 - are the vehicle manufacturer and have residency in Ontario

 - import new vehicles into Ontario and sell them in Ontario

 Under Ontario’s individual producer responsibility requirements, tire producers are directly responsible for meeting mandatory and enforceable targets for collecting and recycling used tires.
 Most producers will work with a producer responsibility organization (PRO) to meet these requirements.
 A PRO is the program operator that contracts with tire producers, collectors, haulers, retreaders, and processors to establish and operate a tire collection or management system (i.e. collecting, hauling, retreading or processing).
 Producers are encouraged to sign up with a PRO as soon as possible.
 Learn more about PROs.

 Click below to learn more about your obligations as a producer.

-Each year producers must submit three reports to the Authority:
+Producers must submit the following reports to the Authority:

-Deadline: This report is due on or before May 31 of each year.
-The Authority will send an email letting you know that you can start reporting.
+Deadline: This report is due by May 31 of each year.

 The Tires Regulation outlines three targets that producers must meet: